Strengthening border security

 - Minimizing unnecessary border volumes

-Detecting and disrupting the fentanyl trade
+Detecting and disrupting the illegal fentanyl trade

 Introducing significant new tools for law enforcement

-As such, the Government of Canada is also investing in augmenting the RCMP's border integrity program.
-With new investments the RCMP will be better positioned to patrol, detect, respond, and investigate north and south bound criminal threats along the CAN-US border between the ports of entry.
+The RCMP is deploying a new Aerial Intelligence Task Force, which is comprised of helicopters, drones, and mobile surveillance towers.
+The Government of Canada is also investing in augmenting the RCMP's border integrity program.
+With new investments, the RCMP will be better positioned to patrol, detect, respond, and investigate north and south bound criminal threats along the Canada-U.S. border between ports of entry.

 Improving operational coordination